Aurora-Developments/emotes/.github/CODE_OF_CONDUCT.md

 - Temporary or permanent exclusion from the project or community.
 - Reporting to platform administrators or relevant authorities, if necessary.

-## Reporting Guidelines

-If you witness or experience any behavior that violates this Code of Conduct, please promptly report it to the project maintainers at report@rpemotes.com.
-All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/), version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct/](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).